 You can still buy individual 30 for 30 episodes on Amazon Prime and elsewhere.
 An individual episode on Amazon Prime costs $3.
 A full season is $40.

 If you’re already subscribing to Hulu or Disney+, then adding ESPN+ through the Disney+ bundle saves you almost $6 per month.

-Can I watch 30 for 30 on Netflix, Hulu or Disney+?
+Can I watch 30 for 30 on Netflix, Disney+ or Hulu?

-You won’t find any episodes of 30 for 30 on Netflix, Disney+ or Hulu.
+You won’t find any episodes of 30 for 30 on Netflix.
 There was a time when 30 for 30 resided on Netflix, but that ended soon after the debut of ESPN+.
 There are now a few episodes of 30 for 30 on Disney+.
 But there are no episodes currently on Hulu.

 How the series started